Tropical Plants: Care, Types of Tropical Plants

 Purple Shamrock Plants or Black Oxalis

 Black Oxalis bears an interesting leaf shape and is not a plant you'll have to fuss over much.
 It's a unique houseplant to display for St. Patrick's Day.
 I also discuss growing it outside (during summer, if you live in the North) in this article.

 You probably associate bamboos with the tropics (I know, all those old World War II movies featuring fighting in the Pacific theater, right?).
 But some bamboo plants are cold-hardy.
 Learn about them (and more) in my introductory article and start including bamboo in your landscape design.
 Bamboo plants can form a very effective privacy screen.

 If I lived in a warm climate and owned a courtyard, I guarantee you that I would be growing bougainvillea up my courtyard walls.
 It's such a classic look, immediately evoking images of Southern California or the Mediterranean.
 Bougainvillea is a vine but can be pruned so as to appear shrub-like.

 Purple Fountain Grass

 Purple fountain grass is widely grown as an annual even in areas where it is not hardy.
-And it's no wonder: its beauty will earn this tropical plant favored status in your landscape, even if only for a brief time.
-Read my introduction to find out more about this exquisite ornamental grass, including how to show it off to best advantage in your...
+It's no wonder: its beauty will earn this tropical plant favored status in your landscape, even if only for a brief time.
+Read my introduction to find out more about this exquisite ornamental grass, including how to show it off to best advantage.

 How to Store Dahlia Tubers